GunnerCat/maimai-antrian-react/README.md

 - [x] Create player system with backend
 - [x] On Change, add new name_lists in player_queue BE
 - [x] Remove a player
+- [ ] Create Log for user interaction
 - [ ] Release (????)

 # UI shenanigans / Code Improvement